-A recipe for vegan, paleo, grain-free, gluten-free, refined sugar-free edible cookie dough.
+A recipe for paleo, grain-free, gluten-free, refined sugar-free edible cookie dough.
 This healthier version of the classic chocolate chip cookie can be safely consumed raw and only takes a few minutes to make!

 Edible cookie dough!
 Have you had it??

 If you’re like me and you’re uber late to scene, the basic run-down is edible cookie dough is an eggless, safe-to-consume, highly mouth-watering substance, which you can whip up in mere seconds in your food processor.
 When I was growing up, half the reason my family baked cookies together was so that we could eat the dough together, not minding the risk for salmonella.
 Let’s just face it: sometimes you need a big ball of dough.

 I’m a complete fiend for anything chocolate chip cookie related, and while I’ve seen recipes on the internet for edible cookie dough for a number of years, I was never really sold on it…until now.
 I can’t say where the skepticism was coming from (probably stemming from my inner stubborn-as-a-mule cookie dough purist), but the second I made this lump, my thoughts, feelings, and opinions on the matter immediately changed.
 I made this edible cookie dough on my Instagram story last week, and many of you expressed a deep-seated interest in it, so here we are: full faith and love for the edible cookie dough!